-Rising sea levels, shifting habitats and extreme weather can threaten housing, our livelihood and leaves plants and animals struggling to adapt.
+Rising sea levels, shifting habitats, and extreme weather can threaten housing and our livelihood and leaves plants and animals struggling to adapt.

 Conservation and Stewardship of Preserves

-Foothills Conservancy also owns and manages several thousand acres of preserve lands throughout our service area.
-Our land trust holds these properties in fee-simple ownership for the purpose of permanent conservation and natural resource protection and enhancement.
-Benefits to the public from these lands focus on watershed protection, sensitive habitat conservation, scenic open space protection, and occasional recreational access.
+Foothills Conservancy owns and manages several thousand acres of preserve lands throughout our service area.
+Our land trust holds these properties in fee-simple ownership for permanent conservation and natural resource protection and enhancement.
+Benefits of these lands are watershed protection, sensitive habitat conservation, scenic open space protection, and occasional recreational access.

 A conservation agreement, otherwise known as a conservation or agricultural easement, is one option available to landowners who want to protect their land and its resources forever.
 This is a voluntary, legal agreement between a landowner and Foothills Conservancy.
 If state funding is involved, the agreement may be between the landowner and the State of North Carolina, with Foothills Conservancy assisting the project and stewarding the land.
 Under the agreement, the landowner conveys certain rights to the conservancy (or state) to protect the primary conservation values of the land, such as the ability to intensively subdivide or develop the land.
 Landowners retain ownership of the property and a range of reserved rights tailored to meet the landowner’s conservation and agricultural goals.